freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 ## Example: Defining Inheritance

 Using namespace imports, you can support some kind of inheritance in your DSL.
-Say, `baseClass` is to represent the "super class" of `ClassWithInheritance` in your language, as follows.
+Suppose `baseClass` represents the "super class" of `ClassWithInheritance` in your language, as follows.

 ```proto